torognes/swarm/README.md

-If **swarm** exists with an error message saying `This program requires a processor with SSE2`, your computer is too old to run **swarm** (or based on a non x86-64 architecture). **swarm** only runs on CPUs with the SSE2 instructions. **swarm** should be able to run on most Intel and AMD CPUs released since 2004.
+If **swarm** exists with an error message saying `This program requires a processor with SSE2`, your computer is too old to run **swarm** (or based on a non x86-64 architecture). **swarm** only runs on CPUs with the SSE2 instructions, i.e. most Intel and AMD CPUs released since 2004.

 <a name="features"/>
 ## New features##